Seiberg-Witten equations, end-periodic Dirac operators, and a lift of Rohlin's invariant: Examples

 \subsection{Seifert fibered homology spheres}

 Given pairwise relatively prime integers $a_1,\ldots,a_n \ge 1$, consider the Seifert fibered homology sphere $Y = \Sigma (a_1,\ldots,a_n)$.
-This is an integral homology sphere with a canonical orientation as a link of complex surface singularity, that admits a fixed point free circle action.
-This action makes $Y$ into an orbifold circle bundle $\pi: Y \to F$, where $F$ is the 2--sphere with $n$ singular points of multiplicities $a_1,\ldots,a_n$.
+This is an integral homology sphere which will be viewed as a link of a Brieskorn--Hamm complete intersection singularity with real coefficients.
+It is canonically oriented and admits a fixed point free circle action.
+This action makes $Y$ into an orbifold circle bundle $\pi: Y \to F$, where $F$ is the 2--sphere with $n$ singular points of multiplicities $a_1,\ldots, a_n$.
 The orbifold Euler characteristic of $F$ is given by the formula

 Let $i\eta$ denote the connection form of the circle bundle and $g_F$ an orbifold metric on $F$ with constant curvature.
 We follow~\cite{MOY} and endow $Y$ with the metric $g = \eta^2 + \pi^*(g_F)$ and the connection $\mathring\empty\,\nabla$ on $TY$ canonically induced by the Levi--Civita connection on $F$.
 Note that $\mathring\empty\,\nabla$ differs from the standard Levi--Civita connection on $Y$ used in the definition of the Seiberg--Witten invariants.